 If this was the first scan I had received I’d be worried, but considering what was in my body in March I am absolutely elated.

-This is much less expensive than going to the Hallwang Clinic but will still cost me in the region of £7,000 a time including traveling expenses, so its still a lot of money to find particularly as we’ve already spent around £175,000 to date.
+This is much less expensive than going to the Hallwang Clinic but could still cost me in the region of £7,000 a time including traveling expenses, so its still a lot of money to find particularly as we’ve already spent around £175,000 to date.

 Some marvellous people are still organising fundraisers for me: